Filter Options

 What fitness level is required?

-“You don't need to be super fit to go gorilla trekking in Volcanoes NP and moderately fit people under the age of 50 should not find it too taxing.
+“You don't need to be super fit to go gorilla trekking in Volcanoes NP, and moderately fit people should not find it too taxing.
 In most cases, the ascent from the trailhead to the forest edge is quite flat and easy, though the altitude might leave you out of breath.
 Once in the forest, the terrain can be more challenging, but you generally won’t need to walk too far or too fast, and the porters are used to assisting struggling trekkers up the steep and slippery slopes.
-Travelers who are older than 50 and/or out of shape may find the trek more challenging.
-However, they can take heart from the fact that people of all ages and fitness levels have tracked gorillas in Volcanoes NP, and while sightings are not guaranteed, the success rate is in the ballpark of 99%.
+Travelers who are older and/or out of shape may find the trek more challenging.
+However, they can take heart from the fact that people of all ages and fitness levels have tracked gorillas in Volcanoes NP, and while sightings are not guaranteed, the success rate is around 99%.
 It helps that the guides usually have a good idea of how tough the hike to any given gorilla group will be on any given day, so they are able to allocate the easier options to elderly or less-fit trekkers.”

 3